exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 ## Colors

 In the BASIC programming language, you can specify colors using predefined constants.
-Here are the available color constants and an example of setting the "Color" variable of a Light device:
+Here are the available color constants and an example of setting the `Color` variable of a Light device:

 Color Constants:
 - `Blue = 0`